-Things are uncertain and many times not dependent on the historical factors.
-You should always be ready to face surprises in the financial market because no one clearly know what might happen next.
-You must always give space to room for error and be always ready to deal with unknowns.
+Things are uncertain and many times not dependent on historical factors.
+You should always be ready to face surprises in the financial market because no one clearly knows what might happen next.
+You must always give space to the room for error and be always ready to deal with unknowns.
 You should be ready to take risks but don’t take a risk that can wipe you from the world.
 Pessimism is so seductive and believable because setbacks happen too quickly to ignore.
 In comparison, progress happens too slowly to notice.
 Improvement is driven by compounding that always takes time.
 On similar lines, you should be ready to face losses in the financial market.
 Housel adds that true financial optimism is to expect things to be bad and be surprised when they are not.
 Nothing is free in life.
 Market returns are also never free.
 You should always be ready to lose some money and be ready to face the consequences.
 It’s like give and take.
-If market gives you some returns, it also takes some back.
+If the market gives you some returns, it also takes some back.

 Compounding is the key

 The most important concept discussed in this book is “compounding”.
 Time is the most powerful force in investing.
 The duration of investment matters.
 It takes time to accumulate funds.
 It makes little things to grow big and big mistakes fade away.
-However, our minds are not build to comprehend the enormous power of compounding.
+However, our minds are not built to comprehend the enormous power of compounding.
 As I told earlier, I have seen compounding working in my own life.
 Once my grandmother bought something worth ten lakh rupees when she was earning only 10 thousand rupees per month.
-It looked totally absurd to me and I tried to stop her for buying something so expensive when her income is so less.
+It looked totally absurd to me and I tried to stop her from buying something so expensive when her income is so less.
 But she told she will slowly make this payment.
 Still, I couldn’t believe it.
 I didn’t believe till the date she was able to complete the whole payment.
 So compounding works in a way that our mind is not ready to sense it.

 “Staying wealthy is more important than getting wealthy”, says the author.
 Keeping your money safe and using it rationally is more important than getting more money.
 Nothing should be taken for granted.
-Investing requires taking risks, being optimistic and putting yourself out there but keeping money requires humility, fear and most importantly frugality.
+Investing requires taking risks, being optimistic, and putting yourself out there but keeping money requires humility, fear, and most importantly frugality.
 The ability to survive plays an important role in becoming wealthy and in creating happiness.
 The author adds that sticking around for a long time should be the cornerstone of anyone’s strategy in life.
 Growth takes time.
 Be it about money or in career.
 And growth requires surviving all the unpredictable ups and downs that everyone inevitably experiences over time.
-Applying survival mindset means appreciating three things in life:
+Applying a survival mindset means appreciating three things in life:

-- You need to have enough savings to survive any disruption, pandemic and chaos in your life.
+You need to have enough savings to survive any disruption, pandemic and chaos in your life.

-- Planning is important but the most important is to plan on the plan not going according to the plan.
+Planning is important but the most important is to plan on the plan not going according to the plan.

-- You need to have sensible optimism.
+You need to have sensible optimism.

 Being in control of your life

-The best wisdom shared in this book is about how money can give you freedom to control your time.
+The best wisdom shared in this book is about how money can give you the freedom to control your time.
 As the author adds that the highest form of wealth is the ability to wake up every morning and say, “I can do whatever I want today” The ability to do what you want, when you want, with who you want, for as long as you want is priceless.
 It is the highest dividend money pays.
 Being in control of your life makes you happy.